Let Us Help You Pursue A Workers’ Compensation Claim For Head Injury

 - Depression or significant and unexplained mood swings

 Traumatic brain injuries (or suspected TBIs) always need to be treated seriously.
 Make sure that you or your co-worker gets examined by a physician as soon as reasonably possible to assess the damage and ensure that there is no internal bleeding or excessive swelling.
 Seeking treatment is your first priority in any case of suspected brain injury.

 Contact Our Minnesota Workers’ Compensation Attorneys

-To schedule a free initial consultation contact Atkinson Gerber Law Office at 651-333-3636.
+To schedule a free initial consultation, contact the Atkinson Gerber Law Office at 800-583-7016.
 We can be reached 24/7 with our after-hours answering service and are available to schedule consultations to meet at your convenience.
 If your injury prevents you from visiting our staff in the office, we are happy to make home, hospital and off-site consultations by appointment.
 We represent clients in the Minneapolis/St. Paul area and throughout Minnesota.